 How To Choose Your Back Pain Mattress

-There’s no mattress technology to avoid when choosing a new mattress if the support is right for you.
+There’s no mattress technology to avoid when choosing a new sleeping mattress if the support is right for you.
 On the other hand, memory foam (or viscoelastic foam) is the technology that can bring you maximum relief thanks to the good distribution of the pressure points of your body.

-Finally, too often we do not take into account the difference in morphology of a couple.
+Finally, too often we do not consider the difference in morphology of a couple.
 That is, it would require a different mattress firmness for each sleeper.
 The solution is however simple, two single mattresses, with two different firmnesses, adapted to each person.
 A single box spring, or two different box springs, all connected by fasteners, will be suitable.
 On the other hand, this configuration has another important advantage, it offers the best sleeping independence to the two sleepers.

 Which Mattress To Choose For A Child Or A Baby?